mistersouza/tic-tac-toe/README.md

     Get user to input next move by typing a number from 1 to 9.
     It's not going to let you move to a spot that's already been claimed.
     '''
-    ## Time to play, superstar!
-We're in an endless loop until you make a killer move.
     while True:
         try:
-            # Get your move by entering a number from 1 to 9.
-We'll check if it's the real deal.
             next_move = int(input("What's your move, superstar?
 Pick a number from 1 to 9: "))
             if validate_move(next_move, board):
-                # If your move checks out, it's showtime.
-Your 'X' is dropping right here!
                 move, mark = (next_move, 'X')
                 board = update_board(board, move, mark)
-                # Handing you back the updated board.
                 return board
         except ValueError:
-            # Oops!
-If you stumble with non-numeric input, we'll tell you off in red.
             print(ANSI_RED + f'Oops, that\'s not a valid move.
 Try again, champ!' + ANSI_RESET)
             continue
 ```